 Oddballs Lodge Wilderness Camping - Okavango Delta

 Oddballs Lodge near the south of Chief's Island in the Okavango Delta, named after the first camp manager 'Oddball'.
 I chose this camp as it is cheaper than most in the area, although more upscale than back in day when folks would bring their own tents.
-Oddballs also offers a wilderness experience, another plus on my end.
-With a personal guide, we set up camp on an island away from the main lodge.
+Oddballs also offers a wilderness experience -- with a personal guide we set up camp on an island away from the main lodge.
 Morning and evening we would track animals on foot and by mokoro (canoe).
 The guide did not carry a gun, instead keeping us at a safe distance, using his senses and knowledge of the land and animals.
 His rule was "only run if I run"

 Normally the rainwater from the Angola highlands will flood the delta from May to August.
 My visit was during the drought of 2019.
 The guide had only seen water this low once in his lifetime, growing up in the village near the lodge

 With many of the waterholes dry, the animals needed to stay close to the river for water.
 We saw elephants, giraffes, hippos, zebras, crocs, wild dogs, impalas, warthogs, baboons, monkeys, and on the fourth day a lioness.
 She was perched on a termite hill overlooking the field.
-Locking eyes with a lioness without any form of protection was quite a rush.
+We locked eyes for about 20 seconds then she slowly stood up and walked away.
 The animals also behaved differently that morning and were on guard in tightly formed packs

 I enjoyed watching giraffes run.
 They appear to be in slow motion, a long leg big body illusion